bnjihia23/bnjihia23.github.io/index.md

 ## Category 3: Databases (Animal Shelter Dashboard)

-This artifact is an application that allows users to filter, search, and visualize animal outcome data from the Austin Animal Center.
+This artifact is a database-driven application that allows users to filter, search, and visualize animal outcome data from the Austin Animal Center.
+It demonstrates database integration, query design, and data visualization within a functional application.

 ### Artifact Links